-Michalski R. (2017).
+Michalski R. (2018).
 Information presentation compatibility in a simple digital control panel design: eye-tracking study.
+International Journal of Occupational Safety and Ergonomics, 24(3), 395-405.

 Cited (JCR): 0, Other Cites: 0